stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/r.md

-Install R locally with out root/sudo privileges
+Install R locally without root/sudo privileges

-If you need to install and R package that's not part of the basic R installation, you can would simply make a directory in your /home or $PI_HOME to add the packages to (in this case /data/Rpackages) add this to your code:
+If you need to install an R package that's not part of the basic R installation, you can would simply make a directory in your /home or $PI_HOME to add the packages to (in this case /data/Rpackages), in this example we add the ggplot2 package:

 mkdir ~/Rpackages
 ml load R